lev-slinsen/django-recruitment-task/task_description.md

 We need to return tickets for event via API.

-## 4. Additional condition to reserved tickets
+# (optional) 4.
+Additional condition to reserved tickets
 The organization of the event can add additional requirements for reserving / purchasing tickets.

 The validation options are optional and should be considered at the type of tickets level: